 The rapid and continuing growth in the use of the internet and 24/7 electronic communications has acted as a great leveller for those involved in global trade.
-That means that a manufacturing start-up in Frankfurt can connect with a supplier in China; a marketing agency in Cape Town can instantaneously collaborate with a client in London; and a services firm in France can have software developed in India*.
+That means that a manufacturing start-up in Frankfurt can connect with a supplier in China; a retailer in Dubai can instantaneously communicate with a factory in Turkey; and a services firm in France can have software developed in India*.

 Unlike their larger rivals, though, SMEs rarely have the time or resources to invest in outsourced services to deal with the needs of a global customer base, or to overcome the challenge of different time zones, languages and cultural nuances**.
 That’s why many SMEs are now finding it more efficient to serve customers via social media platforms.